China vows to crack down on school bullying after student’s murder sparks public outrage

-BEIJING - China authorities have vowed to crack down on school bullying after a recent string of high-profile cases, including the murder of a 13-year-old boy in March, sparked a huge public outcry.
+BEIJING - The Chinese authorities have vowed to crack down on school bullying after a recent string of high-profile cases, including the murder of a 13-year-old boy in March, sparked a huge public outcry.

-The Education and Public Security ministries, along with other government departments, are conducting a “thorough inspection” of primary and secondary schools to identify, prevent and punish school bullying, local media reported recently.
+The education and public security ministries, along with other government departments, are conducting a “thorough inspection” of primary and secondary schools to identify, prevent and punish school bullying, local media reported recently.

-A host of measures has been announced, ranging from checks and inspections, to punishments and enhanced supervision.
+A host of measures have been announced, ranging from checks and inspections, to punishments and enhanced supervision.
 Also in the works are efforts to set up support hotlines for victims of bullying, appoint anti-bullying ambassadors in the school community, and improve monitoring of students’ psychological well-being.

 State broadcaster China Central Television said on April 27 that the “timing of the checks is just right, given the recent attention paid to the issue in recent days, with the numerous cases highlighted by the media”.